 I am a Registered Herbalist with the American Herbalists Guild.
 I’m also a certified clinical herbalist and nutritionist through the North American Institute of Medical Herbalism, where I studied with Paul Bergner in the Vitalist tradition.

-For 12 years, I worked at the Colorado School of Clinical Herbalism in Boulder and Lafayette, CO.
+For 13 years, I worked at the Colorado School of Clinical Herbalism in Boulder and Lafayette, CO.
 I served as primary faculty for the Fundamentals, Advanced, and Botany programs, and was the Clinical Program Director for the last 4 years of my time there.
-Along with Briana Wiles, I’m one of the cofounders of Forest to Field Festival, a gathering focused on the sharing of land based skills and ancestral knowledge.
-I’m also the cofounder of Apothecary Academy the online herbalism program.
+I was one of the cofounders of Forest to Field Festival, a gathering focused on the sharing of land-based skills and ancestral knowledge in Western Colorado for 2 years.

 I began my formal career with plants by studying forestry at Northern Arizona University, in Flagstaff, AZ, and the plants, animals, and incredible harsh beauty of the Southwest have been one of the great loves of my life ever since.

-Four women hiking in the forest, smiling and leaning forward amongst greenery.
+Four women hiking in the forest, smiling and harvesting medicinal plants

 Person weaving a wicker basket with natural fibers, sitting on grass, holding a partially completed basket, next to bundles of dried straw in a woven tray.